ruaridhcostello/web322-main/notes/week07.md

 5. This will create an item (link) in your "Add-ons" section with the label: **"Heroku Postgres :: Database"**.
 Click this link to go to the page for your new Postgres Database instance!

-6. Scroll down to the "Administration" section and click the "View Credentials" button on the right side of the page in the "Database Credentials" section.
+6. Click the "settings" tab, which will reveal a "View Credentials" button on the right side of the page.
 This will expand a section that lists all of the credentials that you will use when connecting to this database.

 7. Write down the following information for: **Host**, **Database**, **User**, **Port**, **Password**.
 Note: You can always log back on to Heroku to see these credentials if you forget them.